bruvellu/terebratalia-wnts/wnt.md

 The posterior region of the apical lobe where *wnt5* and other Wnts are expressed, corresponds to a region that undergoes intense cell proliferation forming an enlarged appearance in the late larva.
-The region expresses *fz4* which is associated with the activation of the *beta-catenin* cascade (canonical Wnt pathway) [@refs], and therefore could be mediating the cell proliferation in the apical lobe.
+The region expresses *fz4* which is associated with the activation of the *β-catenin* cascade (canonical Wnt pathway) [@refs], and therefore could be mediating the cell proliferation in the apical lobe.